Puig Campana, Benidorm´s Mountain

-From the base of the mountain it may seem that there is only one peak, but in fact there are two, the taller of which is not easily visible from the base of the mountain.
-The western of the two peaks has a pronounced crack or notch, this is know as the El Portell (The Gate)
+From the base of the mountain it looks like there is only one peak, but in fact there are two, the taller of which is not easily visible from the base.
+The western of the two peaks has a pronounced crack or notch.

 There are various legends connected to the hole in this mountain and it is claimed to actually be Isla de Benidorm but tests were done in 1987 by Professor B. Granier, and it was found that the rocks at the core of the Puig Campana are Late Jurassic in age whereas Benidorm Island is made of limestones and are Early Cretaceous (Albian), making the island around 5 million years younger than the mountain.